stat545ubc-2023/mda-Fanny-Dupont/Milestone2/milestone2.md

 <!--------------------------- Start your work below --------------------------->

+The idea is to add three columns, one for each category of age as the “untidyness” and then put it all back together.

 ``` r
 #I will use the pivot_longer function: one column per generation of age: young, adult and old
 vancouver_trees <- vancouver_trees_oldyoung